ManuUseGitHub/Gloups/README.md

 1. Configure the projects mapping file *(custom/config.ini)*.

-    The example template within the exemple section should gide you to setup MazeGulp accordingly to your projects.
+    The example template within the exemple section should gide you to setup Gloups accordingly to your projects.
     A project's definition should match the following syntax

     ```
     [
-        ProjectNameDisplayedInMazeGulp,
+        ProjectNameDisplayedInGloups,
-        "root/path/folder/for/project/relative/to/MazeGulp",
+        "root/path/folder/for/project/relative/to/Gloups",
         *
     ],